Thermography Experts Logo

 - Thermography is required when electrical service is 400 amps or greater

-Inspections must be performed using approved equipment.
-A Level II certified thermographer is required
+Inspections must be performed using calibrated equipment, and a Level II certified thermographer is required.

 Why Choose Thermography Experts